 By background and training, I am as qualified as any to narrate this tale.
 Whether I am artist enough, time will tell.
 Big-hearted and big-mouthed Slavic visitors at our isolated 1950s Wisconsin farmhouse taught me storytelling and deception.
 They told big stories about their new Cadillac, Depression-era poverty, and ungrateful children.
 Now and then they hinted at that which they escaped––starvation, massacre, war, genocide––tragedies impressed upon a child’s mind by a momentary silence, a shake of the head, a wife’s anxious glance.
-It was not just the WWII veteran who lacked a language to articulate unspeakable horror.
-I listened as if they were fairy tales My disasters were more immediate––a July storm levels the oat field, a lightening strike kills half the milking cows, no car to take a girl to the prom.
+It was not just the WWII veteran who lacked language to articulate unspeakable horror.
+I listened as if they were fairy tales.
+My disasters were more immediate––a July storm levels the oat field, a lightening strike twelve of twenty-four milk cows, no car to take a girl to the prom.

 My roommate was Michael.
-Think Garrison Keillor rooms with Jon Stewart.
+Think Garrison Keillor rooming with Jon Stewart.
 I dated Julia, the girl from Russian class.
 Think Tom Hanks taking Barbara Streisand to the Kollege Klub for a 25₵ beer.

 Books replaced football.
 I read Malraux’s Man’s Fate but also Robert Conquest’s Harvest of Shame, Pasternak’s Doctor Zhivago, and everything Dostoevsky wrote.
 I memorized passages of Blok, Akhmatova, and Pasternak.
 I studied diligently the Russian language.
 Never before or again would I read so much.
-The war in Vietnam.
+The war in Vietnam came to the University.
 Student draft riots rolled up and down Madison’s State Street, and tear gas drifted through my room.
 My certitudes became as insubstantial as the cigarette smoke rising into the heavy arches over the heavy wooden tables in the Student Union Rathskeller.

 A worldview evolved.
 Truth was mutable and contingent, but working truths existed.
 Both Fascists and Communists committed genocide.
-My father and his generation fought the Fascists into submission.
-In 1969, Communists held power over great swaths of the earth; when Communists assumed power, genocide ensued.
+My father and his generation fought the National Socialist into submission.
+In 1969, Communists held power over great swaths of the earth; when Socialists, be they National or International, assumed power, genocide ensued.
 It was as one plus one equals two.